 There is also some evidence that severe sepsis disrupts a person’s immune system, making him or her more at risk for future infections.
 Studies have shown that people who have experienced sepsis have a higher risk of various medical conditions and death, even several years after the episode.

-More information about the long-term effects of sepsis is available from the CDC at
+More information about the long-term effects of sepsis is available from the

 Sepsis treatment is expensive.
 It often involves a prolonged stay in the intensive care unit and complex therapies with high costs.
-The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in U.S. hospitals, costing nearly $24 billion in 2013.3 People with sepsis are two to three times more likely to be readmitted to the hospital as people with many other conditions, including heart failure, pneumonia, and chronic obstructive pulmonary disease.4 Readmissions due to sepsis are also more expensive than readmissions due to any of these other conditions.
+The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in U.S. hospitals, costing nearly $24 billion in 2013.3 People with sepsis are two to three times more likely to be readmitted to the hospital than people with many other conditions, including heart failure, pneumonia, and chronic obstructive pulmonary disease.4 Readmissions due to sepsis are also more expensive than readmissions due to any of these other conditions.

 The National Institutes of Health supports many studies focused on sepsis (see the

-NIH RePORTER database), some of which are clinical trials (see
+NIH RePORTER database), some of which are

 Articles, videos, images, and more about